Corsinvest/cv4pve-api-powershell/doc/markdown/New-PveClusterSdnVnets.md

 ```

 ### -IsolatePorts
-If true, sets the isolated property for all members of this VNet
+If true, sets the isolated property for all interfaces on the bridge of this VNet.

 ```yaml
 Type: Boolean